Resolvent of the Laplacian on geometrically finite hyperbolic manifolds: Introduction

-The two-dimensional case is special because the geometry is much simpler, and all of these results for geometrically finite surfaces are essentially contained in the work of Guillop\'e-Zworski \cite{GZ} and Borthwick-Judge-Perry \cite{BJP}; the book by Borthwick \cite{Bo2} contains a nice unified treatment of this material.
-In higher dimension, the geometry of nonmaximal rank cusps can be more complicated, as we explain below, and this makes the analysis substantially more delicate.
+The two-dimensional case is special because the geometry is much simpler, and all of these results for geometrically finite surfaces are essentially contained in the work of Guillop\'e-Zworski \cite{GZ} and Borthwick-Judge-Perry \cite{BJP}; the book by Borthwick \cite{Bo2} contains a unified treatment of this material.
+In higher dimension, the geometry of nonmaximal rank cusps is more complicated, as we explain below, and this makes the analysis substantially more delicate.
 The first work in this generality was by the second author and Phillips \cite{MP}, where the spaces of $L^2$ harmonic differential forms were studied and interpreted in topological terms.
-Subsequently, Froese-Hislop-Perry \cite{FHP} proved the existence of a meromorphic extension to $s\in \cc$ of the scattering operator and resolvent for geometrically finite hyperbolic $3$-dimensional manifolds, and recently the first author \cite{GuiCPDE} extended this to higher dimensions when the cusps are `rational' (defined below) and gave a bound on the counting function for resonances.
-All of these papers are fundamentally analytical.
-The case left open is where some of the nonmaximal rank cusps have irrational holonomy (which never happens in three dimensions, for example).
-By contrast, Bunke and Olbrich \cite{BO1} developped representation theoretic methods to define the scattering operator in the general geometrically finite setting and proved its meromorphic extension to $\cc$.
-Their paper is a revision of an older treatment they gave of this subject, but contains a substantially new exposition; nonetheless, this approach is technical and may be difficult to access for those without the representation theory background.
-In any case, their technics is of a completely different nature to ours and it is not even simple to compare the results.
+Subsequently, Froese-Hislop-Perry \cite{FHP} proved the existence of a meromorphic extension to $s\in \cc$ of the scattering operator and resolvent for geometrically finite hyperbolic $3$-dimensional manifolds, and recently the first author \cite{GuiCPDE} extended this to higher dimensions when the cusps are `rational' (see below) and gave a bound on the counting function for resonances.
+The case left open is when there are nonmaximal rank cusps with irrational holonomy (this never happens in three dimensions).
+By contrast with these analytic approaches, Bunke and Olbrich \cite{BO1} developed representation theoretic methods to study the scattering operator in the general geometrically finite setting and proved its meromorphic extension to $\cc$; they do not study the resolvent.
+Their paper is a revision of an older treatment they gave of this subject, but contains a substantially new exposition; their approach is quite technical and may be inaccessible for those without the representation theory background.
+In any case, their techniques are of a completely different nature to ours and it is not simple to even compare the results.